mritunjaysharma394/vowpal-wiki/Malicious-URL-example.md

     user    2m36.850s
     sys     0m17.050s

 The average square loss over all 2396130 examples is 0.0127.
 The wall-clock execution time is 3 minutes 28 seconds.
 This may alarm you (or not), but most of time is spent parsing.
-If you re-run the command-line, it will read the cached data from `cache_train` and give the same result, except for the execution time:
+If you re-run the command-line, it will read the cached data from `cache` and give the same result, except for the execution time:

     real    0m17.982s
     user    0m20.650s